 Some of the common symptoms of PTSD include:

-At Tapestry Therapy, PLLC in Renton, Seattle and the rest of Washington, we're here to help you work through your trauma to find healing and get on the path to recovery.
-Call our office today for more information.
+I am here to help you work through your trauma, find healing and get on the path to recovery.
+Please contact me for more information.